 Nitrogen is essential for plant growth.
 However, due to its mobility in the environment, it contributes greenhouse gases to the atmosphere primarily in the form of nitrous oxide.
 This policy option addresses organic and inorganic nitrogen through nitrogen fertilizer management.

 Soils can both store and release carbon, depending upon natural conditions and soil management practices.
-This policy option would support the implementation of practices to enhance the storage of carbon in agricultural soils through the use of cover crops and legumes/hayland.
+This policy option would support the implementation of practices to enhance the storage of carbon in agricultural soils through the use of cover crops and legumes or hayland.

-This policy option includes actions to incentivize the production of advanced biofuels and their use within the state, which goes towards meeting the liquid petroleum replacement goals in Minn.
+This policy option includes actions to incentivize the production of advanced biofuels and their use within the state, which goes toward meeting the liquid petroleum replacement goals in Minn.
 Stat.
-239.7911 (replace gasoline with renewable biofuel in the entire fuel supply: 14% by 2015, 18% by 2017, 25% by 2020, and 30% by 2025).
+239.7911 (replace gasoline with renewable biofuel in the entire fuel supply: 14 percent by 2015, 18 percent by 2017, 25 percent by 2020, and 30 percent by 2025).
 It also seeks to address issues such as federal vehicle fuel economy requirements and infrastructure needs for higher biofuel blends.